astorDev/seege/dictionary/article/index.md

 }
 ```

-It also calls another methods:
+It also calls other methods:

 ```csharp
 private void Initialize(int capacity) {